The Math That Changes How You Think About Marketing

 Industry benchmarks for marketing budgets, ROI thinking, where to invest first (website and SEO before ads), and how to maximize your marketing dollars.

-A pros-and-cons comparison of local SEO and paid advertising for service businesses.
-Learn about cost over time, trust factor, and long-term value.
+A pros-and-cons comparison of local SEO and paid advertising for service businesses, covering cost over time, the trust factor, and real long-term value.